-The assessments will instead take the form of two 3,000 word essay submissions using the University's online assessment platform and not an 'open/closed-book written examination'.
+The assessments will take the form of three 2,000 word essay submissions using the University's online assessment platform.
 Other points to note:

-- One essay will be a critical review of a published article/chapter - The second essay will require the student to answer one out of three set questions - Each essay will be equally weighted. - The paper for review and questions will be set by the module convenor. - These will be released to students at 5pm Friday week 8 MT for submission by noon Tues 0 week HT. - The paper for review for each List A module will be provided in digital form if they are not already available online not to exceed
+- One essay will be a critical review of a published article/chapter as set by the module convenor - The two further essays will require the student to answer two out of four set questions - The set questions & article to review should be related to topics covered during the MT teaching and should not be brand new topics nor repeat formative works set - Each essay will be equally weighted - Essay questions will be released to students at 5pm Friday week 8 MT for submission by noon Tues week 0 HT - The paper for review for each List A module will be provided in digital form if they are not already available online - Students will have access to other literature resources in libraries and online during the vacation as normal maximum length

-- Students will have access to other literature resources in libraries and online during the vacation as normal. - Students will not be able to receive feedback on drafts of their take-home essays; however it is intended that feedback on formative works during MT should prepare you for writing these shorter works.
+• Students will not be able to receive feedback on drafts of their take-home essays; however, it is intended that feedback on formative works during MT should prepare you for writing these shorter works.

-- Included: Text, footnotes or in-text references, section headings, and words in tables - Excluded: Bibliography and captions
+- Included: Text, footnotes or in-text references, section headings, and words in tables - Excluded: Bibliography and captions.